jonatas/postgresql-performance-for-rubyists/examples/03_queries/README.md

 ### Query Plan Reading Tips

+Each query plan has different components.
+Let's see how to read the query plan.

 1. **Cost Components**

+   The goal of the query planner is to find the best way to execute the query.
+The cost is the estimated time to execute the query.
+The number in the cost is the estimated time in milliseconds.
+It was adopted long time ago when spinning disks were the main storage.

    ```
    (cost=0.00..2.62 rows=10 width=40)
    |     |     |     |_ Average row width in bytes